Helen Dakin

 Helen Dakin is a health economist specialising in assessing the cost-effectiveness of healthcare interventions.
 Her research interests include methods for trial and model-based economic evaluation, with particular focus on uncertainty, interacting healthcare decisions and factorial trials.

 Helen has led and collaborated on the health economic analyses of numerous randomised controlled trials, models and observational studies.
-Current projects include: the KAT trial, which assesses the cost-effectiveness of different types of knee replacement component; the STAR trial, which evaluates radiotherapy alongside ranibizumab (Lucentis) in age-related macular degeneration; and the Supporting Women with adhErence to adjuvant Endocrine Therapy following breast cancer (SWEET) trial.
+Projects include: the KAT trial, which assesses the cost-effectiveness of different types of knee replacement component; the STAR trial, which evaluates radiotherapy alongside ranibizumab (Lucentis) in age-related macular degeneration; and the Supporting Women with adhErence to adjuvant Endocrine Therapy following breast cancer (SWEET) trial.

-Helen joined the Health Economics Research Centre in February 2008.
+Helen joined HERC in February 2008.
 In 2014, she completed a DPhil at the University of Oxford on the optimal methods for conducting economic evaluations of factorial clinical trials.
 She previously worked at Abacus International and completed her MSc in Economic Evaluation in Healthcare at City University.
 She graduated from Cambridge University with Masters and Bachelor's degrees in Biochemistry.

 Recent publications